10 Foods with Natural Probiotics

 The good news is that we have access now to both: probiotic supplements and natural probiotics from foods.
-I try to get a healthy dose of both.
-See which spore-based probiotic supplement I recommend.
 But, as mentioned, certain foods have naturally occurring probiotics that can help you diversify your diet and keep your gut health strong!
-The goal would be to eat at least one food containing natural probiotics a day.

-You’ll find natural probiotics in fermented, or traditionally prepared foods.
+In this list of the best foods with probiotics, you’ll find natural healthy bacteria in fermented or traditionally prepared foods.
 The process of fermentation is what populates these foods with probiotic bacteria.
 Fermentation has been around for millennia as a way to naturally preserve food.

 During the fermentation process, the carbohydrates in the food begin to break down and interact with bacteria.
 The result is a tangy, often sour food that doesn’t expire easily.
 It’s also now filled with probiotics, which help the food’s nutrient bioavailability.

 Let’s review ten of the best foods to find natural probiotics.

 You may also like this article with the best gut healing foods, especially if you are one of the many people who suffer from digestive issues.

 One of the world’s oldest fermented foods, sauerkraut or fermented cabbage, has origins in Asia.
 Sauerkraut is especially high in lactic acid, a source of probiotics.
 It’s also high in Vitamins K, A, B, and C.

 Sauerkraut is tangy and somewhat crunchy and is best enjoyed as a condiment or a side dish.